Zenith (comics): zzzzenith.com

 A one-off strip.
 In November 2000 Zenith is still a successful pop star and the star of a Channel 4 fly-on-the-wall "hyper-documentary".
 St. John is still running the country, using vegetative psychiatric patient Tony Blair as a puppet to avoid suspicion.
 Zenith is aware of the ruse but doesn't care.
 Britney Spears meanwhile has been sexually assaulted in a London hotel room.
 One of her fans believes Zenith is responsible and attacks him with a bazooka during a visit to a children's hospital.
 Zenith survives the attack - though most of the patients and staff are less lucky.
 The real culprit is Robot Archie, who has become a vicious vigilante after what Zenith calls "brain rust" has set in and escapes on a bus wearing a false beard.

 Collected editions

 Zenith was printed as a series of (now out of print) trade paperbacks by Titan Books between 1988 and 1991, with Phases II and III both being split across two volumes.
 The trades gave the three arcs titles - "Tygers", "The Hollow Land" and "War in Heaven", respectively.
 Each featured a new cover by Steve Yeowell and other backmatter from the creators, but the trades stopped before collecting Phase IV.
 In 2013, 2000 AD publishers Rebellion re-printed the entire series in a hardcover volume, limited to 1,000 copies.
 Priced at £100, the book was published on 1 December, and sold exclusively via their website.
 A series of 4 cheaper books began in 2014, concluding the following year with the first collected reprint of Phase IV.
 These eschewed the titles used in the Titan books and featured no additional material.
+In 2023 Zenith was collected in two issues (146 and 156) of 2000 AD: The Ultimate Collection by Hachette Partworks.